VPN

 Oana Stefanescu

 Oana is our creative specialist.
 She shoots, directs and edits our e-learning programs and photographs.
-In the evening you'll find her on the couch, petting her cat and writing short stories.

 We’ve gathered all the in-depth information.